triplefivedrew/triplefivedrew.github.io/articles/_posts/2015-03-15-an-evening-in-high1.markdown

 ---
 A couple weeks ago, whilst all of China was celebrating the new year, we snuck off to Korea in a celebration of our own.

 We've been to High1 before.
 By all accounts, it's Korea's best resort.
 Four hours drive from Seoul, High1 features nice, long, wide runs and famously good snow.
-A few years ago we came to High1 and spent a few days but so much has happened since then that I could barely rememnber anything.
+A few years ago we came to High1 and spent a few days but so much has happened since then that I could barely remember anything.
 I suppose this is one of the virtues of having a terrible memory for details... getting to enjoy things for the second time with only a rediscoverable recolation of the highlights.

 {% include images-strip.html images-here='2' size='inline' %}